I’m working it out literally, through working out.

 If we accept and acknowledge the benefits of a good diet and exercise and how they will inevitably enhance our performance in the day to day, we should be all set.
 It is such a pity this wisdom slips from my mind from time to time.

 My focus is to find the balance; to do what I want and need to do without losing sight of me.
 Am I saying we should have it all?
 Why not?

 Exercising more is my trigger to get back on track.
-Working out puts me in the right head space and by working out I mean gym, yoga, Pilates and even walking.
+It puts me in the right headspace and by working out I mean gym, yoga, Pilates and even walking.
 Whatever movement is yours; let’s make it happen.
-As begrudging as I am some days to bend and stretch, afterwards I am so much more productive and energised.
+As begrudging as I am some days to bend and stretch, afterward I am so much more productive and energized.
 Not to mention the positivity and excitement that comes from feeling good about ourselves.
 Small changes can reap big rewards.

 The downside?
 Bad hair days and too much workout wear.